-Published at Thursday, 07 December 2017 by Hilary Mccarthy in Home Design, with total 19 photos.
+Published at Thursday, 07 December 2017 by Hilary Mccarthy in Home Design, with total 19 pictures.

 Bathrooms are a different story.
 The report suggests their size and quantity is remaining stable but with an added emphasis on accessibility of design.
 The trend towards more accessible, safer bathrooms has long been anticipated by contractors as current generations choose to stay in their homes into old age.
 Doorless showers and handheld shower heads are a popular addition to customer bathrooms.